 However in accordance with the Companies Amendment Act 2017 enforced on May 7 2018by the Ministry of Corporate Affairs the appointment of Statutory Auditors is notrequired to be ratified at every Annual General Meeting.

 The Auditor has confirmed that they are not disqualified under any provisions ofSection 141(3) of Companies Act 2013 and also their engagement with the Company is withinthe prescribed limits under Section 141 (3)(g) of Companies Act 2013.

 The Auditors' Report does not contain any qualification.
 Notes to Accounts and Auditorsremarks in their report are self-explanatory and do not call for any further comments.

-In pursuance of Section 177 of the Companies Act 2013 read with regulation 18 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted the Audit Committee and the details inrespect of the composition of Audit Committee of the Company is given in CorporateGovernance Report ofthe Company.
+In pursuance of Section 177 of the Companies Act 2013 read with Regulation 18 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted the Audit Committee and the details withrespect to the composition of the Audit Committee of the Company is given in its CorporateGovernance Report.

 Reply to the observations in the Secretarial Audit

 (i) Delay in filing forms- Due to oversight the Company has delayed in filing some ofthe forms within prescribed time frame of the Companies Act 2013.
 The applicableadditional fees has been paid to Ministry of Corporate Affairs

 (ii) CSR spent - The Company has not spent the entire amount on CSR.
 It will spend theentire amount in the coming years in compliance with Section-135 of the Companies Act2013